PROJECT OVERVIEW

 iPhones galore

-This theme covers what kind of phones participants said they were using for the usability study.
+This theme covers what kind of phones participants used for the study.
 This is notable because a bug was uncovered that may not have been present on non-iPhones.

 "Wait, what was I even looking for?"